Better Supplier Relationships Start With Supplier Information Management (SIM)

 Supplier-level classification, like SIC and NAICS, can be easily achieved.
 One can simply ask for their classification upon onboarding a supplier – and, if you have it, running spend reports is simple.

 But what if there are multiple potential SIC, or NAICS, codes for some suppliers?
-Today’s Supplier Information Management systems can easily, and in an automatic manner: survey the supplier, as needed; present the questionable spend; and, and request they complete a simple, online table associating spend with the appropriate SIC/NAICS code.
+Today’s Supplier Information Management software solutions can easily, and in an automatic manner: survey the supplier, as needed; present the questionable spend; and, and request they complete a simple, online table associating spend with the appropriate SIC/NAICS code.
 This can then be incorporated into the appropriate spend reports.
 Net-net: for most organizations, spend analysis can be easy and timely.

 What’s my preference in taxonomy?
 I have always liked UNSPSC, when it is appropriately needed, and can be achieved; SIC is dated and NAICS has been a great improvement, which is very usable for most organizations; yet… my preference is a custom taxonomy, which is tailored to exactly how you buy and track goods and services.
 Note: even with a custom taxonomy in place, it would be still be beneficial to maintain a secondary taxonomy, like NAICS, for consistency through changes in the custom taxonomy, small business identification, etc.